 Many psychology majors participate in research projects with faculty.
 To get started, think about what interests you in psychology.
-Then find out what areas faculty are interested in researching; look at the descriptions on faculty members’ web pages or come talk with us.
+Then, find out what psychology areas faculty members are interested in researching; look at the descriptions on faculty members’ web pages or come talk with us during office hours.
 Some of the ways students get involved in research with St. Olaf faculty include:

 - Volunteering: Many faculty have active research programs in which students can volunteer as research assistants.
-Please discuss research options with department faculty to see if you may get involved.
+Please discuss research options with department faculty to see how you may get involved.

 - Independent Study/ Independent Research (Psych 298/Psych 398): These individual courses are arranged by talking directly with a faculty member and together deciding on a plan for your work together.